SerafinTech/ST-node-ethernet-ip/README.md

 # Node Ethernet/IP

-A simple and lightweight node based API for interfacing with Rockwell Control/CompactLogix PLCs.
+A simple and lightweight node based API for interfacing with Rockwell Control/CompactLogix PLCs and Ethernet/IP I/O.

 ## Prerequisites